hypertrace/hypertrace-docs-website/src/pages/docs/deployments/azure.md

 ---
-title: Docker for Desktop
+title: Azure AKS
-weight: 2
+weight: 5
 template: docs
 ---

-## Deploying hypertrace on docker for desktop using helm:
+## Deploying hypertrace on Azure Kubernetes Service using helm:

 1. Clone the hypertrace-helm repo on you local machine using `git clone https://github.com/Traceableai/hypertrace-helm.git`
 2. Go to the hypertrace-helm directory and run `./hypertrace.sh install`